 So, how can you keep alligators away?
 Here’s a quick answer:

 The first step to keep alligators out of your yard and pool is to eliminate all the things that might attract them.
 As a second step, put up a sturdy fence.
 That will effectively keep alligators off your property.
 Installing a pool enclosure is also a good idea, however, beware of natural alligator repellents.

 Read on for the details.

 If you live in a climate where meeting an alligator (or a crocodile) is a real concern (like South Carolina, Florida, or Louisiana), it’s a reasonable decision to make the necessary precautions to keep them away from your house.
 In this article, I’ll show you the most effective ways you can keep alligators out of your house, pool, and yard, so it is one less thing you have to worry about.

 How fast can alligators run on land?
 Can you outrun them?
 Find the answer in this article.

-Alligators usually visit your yard for a reason: they look for food, water and sometimes shelter.
+Alligators usually visit your yard for a reason: they look for food, water, and sometimes shelter.
 So the first thing you want to do is make your yard unattractive for them.
 For this reason, eliminate all kinds of food (including garbage) that alligators might have access to from your yard.
-Never store any leftover in the open air and don’t forget to clean up after barbecuing.
+Never store leftovers in the open air and don’t forget to clean up after barbecuing.